kristinmlee/dmc/README.md

 This repository contains code associated with Lee and Coop (2017).

+### MYAdIDAS extension
-Code for extension MYSADiDAS by Sivan Yair and Kristin Lee, associated with Oziolor et al. (2019) and modified for cases of adaptive introgression, can be found in [myAdidas](https://github.com/kristinmlee/dmc/tree/master/myAdidas).
+Code for extension MYAdIDAS by Sivan Yair and Kristin Lee, associated with Oziolor et al. (2019) and modified for cases of adaptive introgression, can be found in [myAdidas](https://github.com/kristinmlee/dmc/tree/master/myAdidas).
 This also includes modifications for deletions, strong selection coefficients, and differences in effective population sizes among populations.
 See folder for complete details.

 ### 1. Scripts to run DMC
 + A fully worked example for how to use DMC can be found at [dmc_example.md](https://github.com/kristinmlee/dmc/blob/master/dmc_example.md)